 Chapter 16 requires that "Each school district shall adopt and use a system to locate and identify all students within that district who are thought to be gifted and in need of specially designed instruction.”
 (22 Pa.
 Code §16.21(a))

 The State College Area School District engages in a number of processes to identify potential candidates for gifted education services.
-Formal gifted screenings are conducted in grade 4.
-Additionally, school teams engage in ongoing data-analysis to identify students at all grade levels who may be in need of specially-designed instruction.
+Formal gifted screenings are conducted in grade 3.
+Additionally, school teams engage in ongoing data analysis to identify students at all grade levels who may be in need of specially-designed instruction.

-- Level 2: District contacts parents to discuss a potential need for a gifted evaluation.
+Level 2: The district contacts parents to discuss a potential need for a gifted evaluation.

 Additional screening activities take place by a review of student data at all grade levels in an ongoing fashion throughout the school year.
 Classroom teachers can recommend students for a gifted evaluation at any time.
 Additionally, parents can request a gifted evaluation for their child once per school year.